 Outline: In Section 2, we introduce the model and estimators.
 Section 3 discusses the statistical issues in the estimation and inference of factor models with a simple example.
 Section 4 derives asymptotic theory for our estimators.
-Section 5 describes the results of the empirical application to the gravity equation and a calibrated simulation.
+Section 5 provides implementation details for the estimators of the parameters and number of factors.
+Section 6 describes the results of the empirical application to the gravity equation and a calibrated simulation.
 The proofs of the main results and other technical details are given in the Appendix.